-The farm on which Two Dam Sustainable is situated runs almost entirely on renewable energy and is 100% off-the-grid.
+Langhoogte farm on which Two Dam Sustainable and Kingfisher Cottages is situated runs almost entirely on renewable energy, is 100% off-the-grid and carbon neutral.
 We strive towards uncompromised sustainability in our day-to-day living and in all fields of our farming and operational practices.

 The story of our conscious and committed approach begins in the kloof to the north-west where our drinking water supply originates from.
 Here a centrifugal filter was installed and a new pipeline laid for 1.2 kilometres to supply the farm downstream with its necessary water as well as assist in electricity generation.
 Unlike most water catchment collection points in the area, where almost every drop of water is extracted during dry spells, our filter, through its self-cleaning centrifugal action, releases approximately 10% of its water to continue downstream.
 This allows the indigenous riparian vegetation along the stream to remain intact, thereby controlling erosion of its banks and subsequent loss of valuable soil.